 This action is ONLY for residents of Maryland

 Claws are an extremely important part of a cat’s anatomy and should stay on their paws.
-There is never a need to declaw.
 There are inexpensive and effective ways to redirect unwanted scratching.
 Declawing is a non-therapeutic practice, meaning it has no benefit for a cat.
-It’s time for it to end.
+It’s time for it to end, with NO possible loopholes.